Balconies for the Country House: A Classification

 Asymmetric balconies

 Asymmetrical forms are the prerogative of a designer with an impeccable sense of harmony.
-The overall stylistics of the building must echo the design features of the balconies.
+The overall style of the building must echo the design features of the balconies.

-A wide balcony is a nice bonus for the owner.
-By the degree of width balconies differ, characteristic of the architecture of different countries.
-In Russia, standard balconies are quite narrow.
-Swedish balconies are similar to them: not wide outlets with metal fences.
+A wide balcony is a fine bonus for the owner.
+Balconies differ in their width depending on the architecture of different countries.
+In Russia, standard balconies are fairly narrow.
+Swedish balconies are similar: narrow projections with metal railings.

 Swedish balcony

-In the U.S., balconies are long and wide, encircling houses like ribbons, with low, half a person's height, railings.
+In the U.S., balconies are long and wide, wrapping around houses like ribbons, with low railings about waist-high.

 Balcony in the United States